Vietnam.vn - Nền tảng quảng bá Việt Nam

 Testing of enforcement methods is planned to begin in January 2025, with the official ban taking effect a year later.

-The new law, which was passed quickly in the final week of parliament this year, has been controversial, with social media companies criticizing it for lacking due diligence, while some lawmakers have said it could be difficult to enforce or pose privacy risks.
+The new law, which was passed quickly in the final week of this year’s parliamentary session, has been met with controversy, with social media companies criticizing it for lacking due diligence, while some lawmakers have said the regulation could be difficult to enforce or pose privacy risks.

-“This law may not be perfect in its enforcement, just as a ban on the sale of alcohol to under-18s does not completely keep alcohol out of the hands of children.
-But we know it is the right thing to do,” he said.
+“This law may not be perfect in its enforcement, just as a ban on alcohol sales to people under 18 does not completely ensure that alcohol is not available to children.
+But we know that this is the right thing to do,” he said.

 Australia is setting a precedent for other countries on how to deal with the risks of social media for children, with the law aimed at tackling serious issues such as cyberbullying, mental health and the risk of exploitation.

-The Australian government hopes the new rules will give parents more peace of mind when it comes to managing their children’s digital lives.
-“We’re helping parents talk to their children about the new limits today and in the future,” Mr Albanese added.
+The Australian government hopes the new rules will give parents more peace of mind when managing their children in the digital environment.
+“We are helping parents talk to their children about the new limits today and in the future,” Mr Albanese added.

 With a one-year trial period, the law’s effectiveness will be closely monitored.
-If successful, Australia’s model could serve as a model for countries around the world to protect children online.
+If successful, Australia’s model could serve as a model for many countries around the world in protecting children online.

 Hong Hanh (according to Reuters)